 What is PayPal Credit?

-This year PayPal also started its own credit service, where you can pay for items using PayPal but pay from them later.
+Last year PayPal started its own credit service, where you can pay for items using PayPal but pay from them later.
 It's a lot like a credit card although you don't require an actual card.
 It currently charges a (variable) purchase interest rate of 17.9 per cent per annum but as an incentive, you get 0 per cent interest on purchases of over £150 for four months.
 So if you pay it back within that time, it won't cost you more than the original purchase price.

 Some stores offer special deals when paying for products using PayPal Credit, with reduced interest rates depending on the retailer.